Miguel Ángel Yunes Márquez

 Miguel Ángel Yunes Márquez (born 4 May 1976) is a Mexican politician.
-In the 2024 general election he was elected to the Senate for the state of Veracruz.
+In the 2024 general election he is currently Senator for the state of Veracruz, for the first minority.
 Formerly affiliated with the National Action Party (PAN), he was expelled on 11 September 2024 for voting against the party line in a crucial Senate vote for the 2024 Mexican judicial reform, with the PAN accusing him of "betraying the country".

 Political career

 Yunes Márquez was born in Xalapa, Veracruz, in 1976.
 He studied business management at the University of Miami in the United States.

 He was elected to the Congress of Veracruz for the 2004–2007 session and served two terms (2008–2010 and 2014–2017) as municipal president of Boca del Río, Veracruz.
 In 2018 he ran for governor of Veracruz for a PAN-led coalition but was defeated by Cuitláhuac García of the National Regeneration Movement (Morena).
 In 2021 he filed to contend for the municipal presidency of Veracruz but his candidacy was ruled invalid for failing to meet the three-year residency requirement.

 He ran for the Senate in the 2024 election as the lead candidate of the Fuerza y Corazón por México coalition (PAN, PRI and PRD) and was elected as Veracruz's third ("first minority") senator for the 66th and 67th sessions of Congress (2024–2030).

 On 10 September 2024, as the Senate was preparing to discuss the controversial 2024 judicial reform bill, Yunes Márquez requested temporary leave from his seat on health grounds.
 His alternate, his father Miguel Ángel Yunes Linares, was sworn in for the duration of his absence.
 Later the same day, however, Yunes Márquez returned to his seat and announced that he would break with his party and vote for the reform package.
 In response, both father and son were expelled from the PAN the following day "for betraying the country with their vote".
 Before the vote, he was investigated of the alleged crimes of using false documents, falsehood before the authorities, and procedural fraud during the 2021 local elections.
 He had an arrest warrant in Mexico, and the Mexican Attorney General requested an extradition order to the United States.
 The arrest warrant was canceled the day before the vote following an urgent hearing.

 At the end of September 2024, he was appointed head of the Energy Commission of the Senate of the Republic.
 He was named President of the Finance Committee in the Senate in February 2025.
 He submitted a request to join the party the following week, but his application was denied.